ConnerSanders/CapstoneStarterRepo/README.md

 [Charles Van Neste, Phd](https://www.tntech.edu/directory/engineering/faculty/charles-van-neste.php) is an Assistant Professor at Tennessee Tech University.
 He received his Bachelor's, Master's, and Doctorate at Tennessee Technological University.

 ### Stakeholders
-The customer for the project is Dr. Van Neste for research he wishes to pursue in making a residential electrolzer for the uses of hydrogen-powered cars.
+The customer for the project is Dr. Van Neste for research he wishes to pursue in making a residential electrolyzer for the uses of hydrogen-powered cars.
 The project will be using technology develop by Dr Van Neste to see the impact it would have on the overall efficiency of the system.